ULHPC/tutorials/python/basics/README.md

    (node)$> conda activate python_tutorial
    ```

    After validation of the creation step and once activated, you can see that your prompt will now be prefixed with `(python_tutorial)` to show which environment is active.
-For the rest of the tutorial make sure that you always have this environment active.

 3. Make sure Python does not pick up packages in your home directory:

    ```bash
    (python_tutorial)(node)$> export PYTHONNOUSERSITE=True
    ```
+   Not applying this setting can cause erratic and unreproducible behaviour from conda, e.g. it will prefer outdated package versions in your home folder over newer ones in the active environment.
+If you are a regular (and exclusive) conda user, you might want to add this line to your `~/.bashrc` or `~/.bash_profile`.
 4. Install Python and numpy:

    ```bash